Dijon Bourgogne-franche-comte, France Travel Guide

 Use a physical get a map from the Tourist Office or navigation apps for easy movement.

-Palace of the Dukes and Rather thanre-Dame are located in the easily walkable city center, ideal for exploring on foot.
+Palace of the Dukes and Rather thanre-Dame are located in the easily walkable city center, great for exploring on foot.

-Many museums, including Musée des Beaux-Arts, Musée de la Vie Bourguignonne, and Musée Archéologique, have free entry to permanent collections.
+Many museums, including Musée des Beaux-Arts, Musée de la Vie Bourguignonne, and Musée Archéologique, have no charge to enter permanent collections.

 Parc de la Colombière and Jardin Botanique de l'Arquebuse present tranquil escapes.
 Lac Kir has leisure activities.